crystaldba/postgres-mcp/README.md

     This simulates how the Postgres query optimizer will execute a query after the addition of indexes, and reports changes based on the actual Postgres cost model.

     One challenge is that generating query plans generally requires knowledge of the specific parameter values used in the query.
-    Query normalization, which is necessary to reduce the queries under considerations, removes parameter constants.
+    Query normalization, which is necessary to reduce the queries under consideration, removes parameter constants.
     Parameter values provided via bind variables are similarly not available to us.

-    To address this problem, produce realistic constants that we can provide as parameters by sampling from the table statistics.
+    To address this problem, we produce realistic constants that we can provide as parameters by sampling from the table statistics.
     In version 16, Postgres added [generic explain plan functionality](https://www.postgresql.org/docs/current/sql-explain.html), but it has limitations, for example around `LIKE` clauses, which our implementation does not have.

     Search strategy is critical because evaluating all possible index combinations feasible only in simple situations.
     This is what most most sets apart various indexing approaches.
     Adapting the approach of Microsoft's Anytime algorithm, we employ a greedy search strategy, i.e., find the best one-index solution, then find the best index to add to that to produce a two-index solution.
-    Our search terminates when the time budget is exhausted, or when a round of exploration fails to produce any gains above the minimum improvement threshold of 10%.
+    Our search terminates when the time budget is exhausted or when a round of exploration fails to produce any gains above the minimum improvement threshold of 10%.

 4. *Cost-benefit analysis*.
     When posed with two indexing alternatives, one which produces better performance and one which requires more space, how do we decide which to choose?
-    Traditionally, index advisors ask for a storage budget, and optimize performance with respect to that storage budget.
+    Traditionally, index advisors ask for a storage budget and optimize performance with respect to that storage budget.
     We also take a storage budget, but perform a cost-benefit analysis throughout the optimization.

     We frame this as the problem of selecting a point along the [Pareto front](https://en.wikipedia.org/wiki/Pareto_front)—the set of choices for which improving one quality metric necessarily worsens another.